peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 * `boolean getBase64Padding()`<br>
  Deprecated.
-This option may have no effect in the future.
+This option now has no effect.
- This option may have no effect in the future.
+ This option now has no effect.
 * `boolean getReplaceSurrogates() char`<br>
  Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive char s